 - See Procedure Notes #3 and #4.

-- Rinse off excess Methylene Blue Stain Solution in running tap water.
+- Rinse off excess Methylene Blue Stain in running tap water.
 Background should be a light sky blue.

 - Blot excess water from slide and air-dry completely.